ycyoon/aside/README.md

 @inproceedings{zverev2025aside,
-  author       = {Zverev, Egor and Kortukov, Evgenii and Panfilov, Alexander and Volkova, Alexandra and Tabesh, Soroush and Lapuschkin, Sebastian and Samek, Wojciech and Lampert, Christoph H.}, title        = {ASIDE: Architectural Separation of Instructions and Data in Language Models}, booktitle    = {ICLR 2025 Workshop Building Trust in LLMs and LLM Applications, year         = {2025},
+  author       = {Zverev, Egor and Kortukov, Evgenii and Panfilov, Alexander and Volkova, Alexandra and Tabesh, Soroush and Lapuschkin, Sebastian and Samek, Wojciech and Lampert, Christoph H.}, title        = {ASIDE: Architectural Separation of Instructions and Data in Language Models}, booktitle    = {ICLR 2025 Workshop Building Trust in LLMs and LLM Applications}, year         = {2025},
 }
 ```